 The UMW Police Department (UMWPD) maintains a close working relationship with the City of Fredericksburg Police Department (FPD) and the Virginia State Police.
 The UMWPD staff occasionally works with other law enforcement agencies, including the City of Fredericksburg Sheriff’s Office, the Stafford County Sheriff’s office, the King George County Sheriff’s Office, the FBI, the National Park Police, the Virginia Department of Alcoholic Beverage Control Bureau of Law Enforcement and the Virginia DMV Law Enforcement Services Division.

 Meetings are held between the leaders of these agencies on both a formal and informal basis.
-The Chiefs and command staff of the UMW Police Department and the Fredericksburg Police Department meet formally four times per year.
+The Chiefs and command staff of the UMW Police Department and the Fredericksburg Police Department meet formally two times per year.
 The officers of the UMWPD and FPD communicate regularly on the scene of incidents that occur in and around the campus area.
 The UMWPD Police Investigators work closely with the investigative staff at FPD when incidents arise that require joint investigative efforts, resources, crime related reports and exchanges of information, as deemed necessary.
 There is a written MOU between the UMW Police Department and the Fredericksburg Police Department that addresses parking enforcement and mutual aid response, but not criminal investigations.
 There is a written MOU between the UMW Police Department and the Virginia State Police that addresses mutual aid and support.
+There is a written MOU between the UMW Police Department and the Virginia Department of Alcoholic Beverage Control Bureau of Law Enforcement that addresses mutual aid and support.
 There is no written Memorandum of Understanding between the UMW Police Department and the King George County Sheriff’s office or the Stafford County Sheriff’s Office.

 The UMW Police Department investigates all reports of missing students, regardless of the age of the student or the amount of time that the student has been missing.
 There is no minimum time requirement or waiting period to report a student missing.